 Atopic Dermatitis Advocacy Groups and Organizations

-There are several organizations that are involved in education, advocacy, awareness, and research for eczema.
-(Atopic dermatitis is the most common form of eczema.)
-These organizations provide opportunities for people with eczema to connect with each other and get involved.
+There are several organizations that are involved in education, advocacy, awareness, and research for atopic dermatitis.
+(Atopic dermatitis is the most common form of eczema.
+These organizations provide opportunities for people with eczema to connect with each other and get involved

 National Eczema Association

 The National Eczema Association (NEA) is a non-profit organization in the U.S. that began in 1988.
 Their mission is to improve the health and quality of life for individuals with eczema through research, support, and education.
 The NEA is also involved in advocacy efforts.

 - Research: Since 2004, NEA has issued over $250,000 in medical research grants

 - Support: NEA provides support through their website (www.nationaleczema.org), by telephone, email, and local support groups around the country.
 They have a quarterly newsletter, holds an annual eczema patient conference (Eczema Expo), and organizes an annual Children’s Conference Camp.

 - Education: NEA works to create awareness of the heavy burden of eczema on individuals, their families, and societies.
 NEA is the driving force behind October as National Eczema Awareness Month and has created programs for patients and physicians to improve life with eczema.

 - Advocacy: NEA advocates on behalf of people with eczema to ensure treatment access and affordability.